 - Actual tree lighting will happen around 9pm with performances set to end at 10pm.

-- Those performances include skaters on the ice rink, the Radio City Rockettes, an appearance by Idina Menzel and some serenading from People’s 2019 *Sexiest Man Alive* John Legend.
+- Those performances include skaters on the ice rink, the Radio City Rockettes, host Kelly Clarkson and an appearance by gay icon Cher, Barry Manilow, Keke Palmer and more.

 - It’s all free and cameras are welcome, but it will be very shoulder-to-shoulder crowded.

 - The closest subway stop is 47-50th Street/Rockefeller Center with the B/D/M/F trains, but that will also be the busiest with the highest security.
 (Pro tip: Use 5th Ave/53rd St on the M/E or just walk south down 5th Avenue from the 5th/59th Street stop on the Q/N/R.)

 Curious as to how nice the tree will look once it’s unveiled?
 Check out snaps from holidays past and keep up with the Christmas tree throughout the season where else but on Instagram: @rockefellercenter

 Whether you’re a local or a tourist, this event is a cherished tradition that truly embodies the spirit of New York during the holidays.
 Make sure to plan ahead, stay safe, and above all, enjoy the spectacle that is the Rockefeller Center Christmas Tree Lighting.